Performance Analysis of Single-Antenna Fluid Antenna Systems via Extreme Value Theory: Conclusions

-Despite this, several practical considerations remain open topics.
-For instance, this paper only considers a straight-line FAS and models its channel using the distribution fitting technique to facilitate performance evaluation.
-In practical implementations, however, fluid antennas may operate in 2D or 3D geometries (e.g., inside a capsule, ring, or volumetric structure), where the characteristics of the sequence composed of multiple port channels may vary.
-How to employ distribution fitting technique to accurately model such channels remains an open issue.
-Moreover, while the exact correlation matrix is assumed to be perfectly known, channel estimation errors in practical systems may affect the accuracy of the fitted distributions, which also warrants further investigation.
+Despite this, several practical considerations and limitations remain open topics.
+Although a satisfactory accuracy of OP can be achieved using the fitted GEV distribution, slight deviations are present in the ultra-low-probability region, which is critical for ultra-reliable communications.
+Therefore, when the primary objective of channel modeling is outage performance evaluation, one may further improve accuracy by adopting a tail-aware EVD or fitting criteria that place greater emphasis on the left tail, which provides an interesting direction for future research.
+Besides, this paper only considers a straight-line FAS and models its channel using the distribution fitting technique to facilitate performance evaluation.
+In practical implementations, however, fluid antennas may operate in 2D or 3D geometries (e.g., inside a capsule, ring, or volumetric structure), where the induced spatial correlation structure would change.
+How to employ distribution fitting techniques to accurately model such channels remains an open issue.
+Moreover, the idealized channel statistics and correlation matrix are assumed to be perfectly known, while channel estimation errors \cite{10751774, 11180048} and outdated channel state information in practical systems may affect the accuracy of the fitted distributions, which also warrants further investigation.
+Finally, although the proposed framework is independent of the specific hardware realization of fluid antennas, achieving fast and low-complexity port switching is a key practical requirement for fluid antenna implementations.

 \ifCLASSOPTIONcaptionsoff

 \fi